slatedocs/slate/source/includes/kubernetes/_k8_charts.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/charts</code>

 Retrieve a list of all charts in a given [environment](#administration-environments).
-To get more chart details, such as available versions, the chart's readme and list of maintainers, see <a href="#kubernetes-get-chart">Get chart</a>.
+To get more chart details, such as available versions, the chart's readme and list of maintainers, see the GET request for an individual chart.

 | Attributes                                         | &nbsp;                                                                                                     |
 |----------------------------------------------------|------------------------------------------------------------------------------------------------------------|